- Chairman of Cambridge Angels & President of the European Business Angel Network (EBAN), Cambridge Angels, Director, Camdata

 Prior to working at CW, Bob was Director for Technology at UK Trade & Investment (now part of the Department for International Trade) where he successfully led national teams helping UK tech companies to access overseas opportunities as well as attracting technology inward investment into the UK.
 He also coordinated the UKTI science and innovation agenda and was responsible for the delivery of UKTI events from small missions to large trade fairs.

-- Director for Business Development, Magna International
+- Director, Innovation Development, Magna International

 David Paul has served as Director, Corporate Engineering and R&D since 2014.
 In this role David is responsible for identifying innovation opportunities for Magna from startups, SME’s, Universities, etc.